UIC-InDeXLab/Needle/docs/src/needlectl/service.md

 # Service Component

 The service component of `needlectl` manages the core operations of Needle.
-It connects to the Needle backend service and uses Docker Compose to start, stop, restart, check status, view logs, and configure the service environment.
+It connects to the Needle backend service and uses Docker Compose to start, stop, restart, check status, view logs, update components, and configure the service environment.

-> **Note:** Most commands rely on the `--api-url` option (default: `127.0.0.1:8000`) to connect to the backend API.
+> **Note:** Most commands rely on the `--api-url` option (default: `http://127.0.0.1:8000`) to connect to the backend API.
 You can set this globally if needed.

 ## Commands Overview